 On September 5, Governor Jay Nixon of Missouri announced that $262,000 would flow into the state as a result of a Rural Hospital Broadband Connection grant to strengthen its ongoing connectivity initiative, MoBroadbandNow.
 The new level of access will ensure that Missourians have nearly ten times the connectivity powering their rural health clinics, which will in turn connect them to major providers throughout the state.
 Not only will patients benefit from high-quality imaging, they will experience a quicker turnaround in the exchange and use of health information.

-a new certification program for telemedicine to address physician shortages and lack of available appointments.
+On September 6, the American Telemedicine Association (ATA) unveiled a new certification program for telemedicine to address physician shortages and lack of available appointments.
 With experts from the healthcare industry and government, the ATA will establish guidelines and best practices for telemedicine providers.
 The increase in telemedicine services should decrease costs associated with routine and urgent medical needs as well as expand the reach of providers and patients.

 This morning, the University of Alabama at Birmingham (UAB) has revealed that the Health Resources and Services Administration (HRSA) has awarded UAB School of Medicine $5.25 million over 5 years to improve the recruitment and retention of healthcare professionals through the state.
 According the Kaleidoscope, Alabama ranks 49th in the country for primacy care access.
 Rural patients aren’t the only people who suffer from a lack of connectivity.
 Rural providers suffer from a lack of access to other physicians and resources, which reinforces isolation and makes these areas professionally unattractive.

 Lastly, the West Virginia School of Osteopathic Medicine has established a training program for community health providers known as CHERPs.
 According to West Virginia Public Broadcasting, the Community Education Resource Person (CHERP) program addresses the shortage of providers in rural counties in the state.
 The free program gives trainees the skills to educate rural residents about health prevention (e.g., nutrition) and therefore improve community health in remove areas.

 Browse all our white papers by topic: